PedroHCouto/Santander-Case/README.md

 * []()Phase 3: the top 3 participants receive the opportunity to do a Project provided by Santander as well as a mentorship session with Santander staff.

 ### Learning
-After selecting the 100 participants, the academy provided structured teaching material covering the most important knowledge and skills that a data scientist should have.
+After selecting the 100 participants, the academy provided structured learning material covering the most important knowledge and skills that a data scientist should have.
 The following topics were addressed:

 * []() Probability and Statistics: from basics to advanced concepts;
 * []() SQL and NoSQL;